 Teachers may not remove question papers from exam rooms.
-Unused copies will normally be distributed to Faculties within 24 hours.
+Unused copies will normally be distributed to Faculties within 24 hours of the exam finishing.

 During the Exam

 Invigilators should give students their full attention throughout the exam.
 They should not take work or reading material or refreshments into the exam room.